Your Money: As pets live longer, they may need long-term health care

-NEW YORK If you think only humans are living longer, check out Willoughby.
+NEW YORK (Reuters) - If you think only humans are living longer, check out Willoughby.

 The adorable little shih tzu from Atlanta is still trucking at the ripe old age of 18.
 In human terms, that puts him well over 100.